CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 2 8 Obtaining Physical Access to SAN Switches

 If an institution has inadequate access and access controls to the components of a storage system or if these are completely lacking, an attacker can gain physical access to existing switches or connect additional FC SAN switches to the network.
-The target of the attacker could be accessing the distributed zoning database to change it so that it can access the storage systems.
+The target of the attacker could be to access the distributed zoning database to change it so that it can access the storage systems.

 3 requirements
 ---------------